 Admissions & Aid

 The co-educational Graduate School of Arts and Sciences invites applications from academically prepared prospective students.
-Applicants are strongly advised to make personal contact with the graduate director and faculty members in the departments to which they plan to apply.
+Applicants are strongly advised to make personal contact with the Director of Graduate Studies and faculty members in the departments to which they plan to apply.

 Bryn Mawr currently accepts students into the following Ph.D. programs: